josh-hernandez-exe/dice-distro/README.md

 ```
 You can then load the data using `--load <file_names>`.
 If you supply more than one file name, the distributions are **multiplied**.
-This makes calculating some larger dice pools to be easier.
 ```
 ➔ python dice_distro.py --load /tmp/1d6.json /tmp/1d8.json --apply sum
  2:   2.08 % |====